nlp-tlp/redcoat/README.md

     $ npm run production

-You may then visit the server in your browser by either visiting `localhost:3000` (if you are running Redcoat on your own computer) or `<your server's ip address>:3000` (if you are running Redcoat on a remote server).
+You may then visit the server in your browser by visiting `localhost:3000`.

 ### (Optional) using Sendgrid to manage emails